-Lewis Hamilton was born on Jan.
-7, 1985 in Tewin, England.
+Lewis Hamilton was born on January 7, 1985 in Tewin, England.
 At the tender age of eight, Lewis sat in a kart for the first time and was immediately bitten by the racing bug.
-Mercedes-Benz soon recognised the British youngster’s enormous talent, becoming one of his sponsors right at the start of his career.
+Mercedes-Benz soon recognized the British youngster’s enormous talent, becoming one of his sponsors right at the start of his career.

-Lewis made his Grand Prix debut with McLaren Mercedes on March 18, 2007 whilst still only 22 years old.
+Lewis made his Grand Prix debut with McLaren Mercedes on March 18, 2007 as teammate to reigning World Champion Fernando Alonso whilst still only 22 years old.
 Despite his youth, he remained in contention for the title right up until the season finale in Brazil – challenging top drivers with considerably more experience.
 The numerous records set by Lewis in his rookie season highlighted his class – including the most race wins, pole positions and points scored in a debut season.

-Lewis secured his first Silver Arrows podium in only his second race at the Malaysian Grand Prix, with a maiden victory following eight races later in Hungary.
-A total of one victory, five podiums, five pole positions and one fastest lap saw Lewis finish his first campaign with the Silver Arrows in fourth place overall on 189 World Championship points.
+Lewis secured his first podium in a Mercedes Formula One car in only his second race with the team, at the Malaysian Grand Prix.
+A maiden victory followed eight races later in Hungary.
+Lewis scored a total of one victory, five podiums, five pole positions and one fastest lap, finishing his first campaign with Mercedes-AMG Petronas Motorsport in fourth place in the Drivers’ standings.

 Lewis achieved a similar level of success in the 2016 season, scoring the most race wins (ten) and most pole positions (twelve) of any driver.
-The Brit kept his World Championship hopes alive until the final weekend of the season in Abu Dhabi – but ultimately had to settle for the runner-up spot behind team-mate Nico Rosberg.
+The Brit kept his World Championship hopes alive until the final weekend of the season in Abu Dhabi – but ultimately had to settle for the runner-up spot behind his teammate Nico.

 Formula One World Champion: